Qullissat

-Qullissat (old spelling: Qutdligssat) is a former settlement in the Qeqertalik municipality, located on the north-east coast of Disko Island on the west coast of Greenland.
-It was a coal mining town founded to exploit the national resources of Disko Island.
+Qullissat (old spelling: Qutdligssat) is a former settlement in the Qeqertalik municipality, located on the northeast coast of Disko Island on the west coast of Greenland.
+It was a coal mining town founded to exploit the natural resources of Disko Island.
 The mines operated for 48 years until 1972, when the economic base of the settlement collapsed, leading to its abandonment.